 HRW reported the family members had not heard from the four men since they went missing nearly two years ago, adding that their prolonged and undisclosed circumstances constitute forced disappearances if Egyptian authorities know of their whereabouts but have failed to notify their kin.

-The four missing men have been identified as 23-year-old Abdullah Abu al-Jebain, 26-year-old Abd al-Dayyam, 26-year-old Abu Lebda, 29-year-old Hussein al-Zebda, and 26-year-old Yasser Zenoun.
+The four missing men have been identified as 23-year-old Abdullah Abul Jebain, 26-year-old Abdel Dayyem Abu Lebda, 29-year-old Hussein al-Zebda and 26-year-old Yasser Zannoun.

-In August 2016, Al Jazeera published a photograph purporting to show two of the men – Abu Lebda and Zenoun – in a detention facility in the Egyptian capital.
+In August 2016, Al Jazeera published a photograph purporting to show two of the men – Abu Lebda and Zannoun – in a detention facility in the Egyptian capital.
 Other media outlets posted video footage allegedly showing the men in the same Egyptian detention facility.
-According to HRW, the families of Abu Lebdan and Zenoun confirmed that the photo and video are indeed of their missing relatives.
+According to HRW, the families of Abu Lebda and Zannoun confirmed that the photo and video are indeed of their missing relatives.

 HRW pointed to a Reuters interview conducted in August 2015 with an anonymous Egyptian security source who claimed that the four men were members of Hamas’ armed Qassam Brigades.
 HRW also pointed to an interview conducted with a Hamas diplomat in August 2016, in which he alleged that Cairo may be willing to hand over the four missing Palestinian men, in exchange for several men wanted by Egyptian authorities.